Why did you start a food blog?

 What are your food muses?

 Where to begin!
-My favorite food muses include, but are not limited to: farmers markets, herbs and spices, heirloom recipes, Southern food, pulses, and tart-sweet flavors.
-My go-to ingredients include citrus fruits, ginger, fresh figs, pomegranate, cauliflower, brussels sprouts, broccolini, greens, field peas, chickpeas, sherry vinegar, parmesan, pomegranate molasses, gochujang, Asian sesame paste , tahini, peanut butter, and of course chocolate.
+My favorite food muses include, but are not limited to: farmers markets, herbs and spices, my garden, heirloom recipes, Southern food, pulses, and tart-sweet flavors.
+My go-to ingredients include citrus fruits, ginger, fresh figs, Italian prune plums, pomegranate, cauliflower, brussels sprouts, broccolini, greens, field peas, chickpeas, sherry vinegar, apple cider vinegar, mustard in all forms, parmesan, pomegranate molasses, gochujang, Asian sesame paste , tahini, peanut butter, and of course chocolate.

-I am consistently drawn to veggie-centric small plates, comforting soups, vibrant salads, meat in bits and pieces, scratch-made condiments, and just about anything sweet.
-My cooking projects often involve trying to make an intriguing recipe found in a cookbook or recreate a craving from a memory of food eaten long ago, or the last dish eaten at a favorite restaurant.
+I am consistently drawn to veggie-centric small plates, comforting soups, vibrant salads, meat in bits and pieces, scratch-made condiments, pickled foods, and just about anything sweet.
+My cooking projects often involve using a seasonal find from the farmers market, trying to make an intriguing recipe found in any one of my beloved cookbooks, recreating a food memory from long ago, or copying an intriguing dish eaten at a favorite restaurant.

 Is there any food you do not like?